MetaMask/metamask-docs/wallet/reference/multichain-api.md

 #### Parameters

 - `scope`: `string` - A [CAIP-2](https://github.com/ChainAgnostic/CAIPs/blob/main/CAIPs/caip-2.md)
-  chain ID previously authorized to the dapp within a session.
+  chain ID previously authorized to the dapp within a connection.
 - `request`: `object` - A request object containing:
-  - `method`: `string` - The [JSON-RPC API](json-rpc-methods/index.md) method to invoke, previously authorized to the dapp within a session.
+  - `method`: `string` - The [JSON-RPC API](json-rpc-methods/index.md) method to invoke, previously authorized to the dapp within a connection.
   - `params`: `object` - The RPC method parameters (can be empty).

 #### Returns